elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/facade-pattern.md

 ---

-### Which pattern category does the Facade pattern fall under?
+### The Facade pattern belongs to which pattern family?

 <details>
   <summary>